 Allow your soap to sit undisturbed for 24 to 48 hours.

->

-> Check your soaps for firmness.
-They should be firm to the touch but not rock hard.
+Check your soaps for firmness.
+They should be firm to the touch but not rock-hard.
 If it is still too soft to remove from the mould(s) without damaging the shape of the soap, leave it longer.
 Once it is firm to the touch, simply pop the soap out of the mould.
-Place your soaps on a plastic needlepoint screen, sushi mats or something similar, to air dry.
+Place your soaps on a plastic needlepoint screen, sushi mats, or something similar, and allow to cure.
 You want something that will allow air to circulate around the soap.
 Turn your soap over once a week.

->

-> Allow your soaps to cure for six weeks before using your soap.
+Allow your soaps to cure for six weeks before using your soap.
 This allows for the saponification to be completed and ensures your soap is safe to use and is no longer caustic.

->

-> I am so happy with my shampoo bars.
-They are easy to make, easy to use and I no longer have any plastic bottles in my shower.
-Shampoo bars really are good for you, good for your budget and good for the planet.
+I am so happy with my shampoo bars.
+They are easy to make and easy to use and I no longer have any plastic bottles in my shower.
+Shampoo bars are good for you, good for your budget, and good for the planet.
 Give it a try this Sunday afternoon.

 As always, live well.